daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 # Summary

-The above exercise shows that sampling error makes the difference between weighted MLE and stratified sampling almost indistinguishable.
+The above exercise shows two things.
+First, that sampling error makes the difference between weighted MLE and stratified sampling almost indistinguishable.
+Second, when faced with rare events data, it is very important to pick the right metric to select your algorithm.
 As a follow-up, I hope to show how to improve on this sampling procedure.
 A key place for improvement is the independence in sampling across classes.
 The current algorithm selects a class, then an observation from that class.
 However, it may be better to select an observation of interest, say an example of fraud, then select a very similar example of non-fraud to distinguish the differences between them.
-The underlying idea is that it is easy to spot obvious non-fraud, such as someone purchasing a cup of coffee from the same coffee shop they always buy from, however, it is hard to distinguish between non-obvious non-fraud and non-obvious fraud, such as someone making a purchase on vacation in a foreign country versus someone in a foreign country using your card.
+The underlying idea is that it is easy to spot obvious non-fraud, such as someone purchasing a $4 cup of coffee from their local coffee shop, and these are not the important cases that the algorithm relies upon to train.
+The key idea will be to use the most "informative" points for training, but that will have to wait until next time.